Tethr and Awaken Intelligence join forces as Creovai

 When you talk to your customers, you need to understand everything about those conversations: issues discussed, the customer’s sentiment, customer effort, and the journey they experienced contacting you.

-You need to know all this, regardless of if conversations happen over chat or the phone.
+You need to know all this, whether conversations happen over chat or the phone.
 But what you pay attention to, and how you measure things, will be different depending on if a conversation happens over chat or over the phone.

 However, when you conduct customer conversations over chat, you need to measure customer engagement in a different way.
-Measuring minutes doesn’t work best for chat because of lag times between responses.
+Measuring minutes isn't the best option for chat because of lag times between responses.
 That can be a good thing.
 You don’t have to ask customers to hold for a moment like on a phone call, because during chat sessions, customers understand there will be some wait time between responses.

 Some customers toggle between tabs on their browser as they troubleshoot an issue or while completing other tasks.
 As a result, customer response times can lag.
 Agents often conduct multiple conversations at once, and so they can’t respond to each one immediately.
 That’s why AHT doesn’t measure chat conversations well.